macs03/vheurope-front/README.md

 **IMPORTANT NOTE ABOUT GOOGLE AND YAHOO API SERVICES**:
 Yahoo's limit is per application while Google's limit is per IP which means that for a Server-Side geocoding: Yahoo > Google whereas for a Client-Side geocoding: Google > Yahoo.
 **BUT, If we won't display the results on a map, then neither Google nor Yahoo will do.
-You'll violate their terms of service [see terms of service, advertising part](https://developers.google.com/maps/terms#4-provision-of-the-service-by-google).**
+You'll violate their terms of service !
+[See terms of service, advertising part](https://developers.google.com/maps/terms#4-provision-of-the-service-by-google).**

 + [MapQuest](http://www.mapquestapi.com/geocoding/): this is probably the most open among the fast geocoders.
 15,000 requests / month for free.
 + [GeoNames Web Service](http://www.geonames.org/export/web-services.html#findNearbyPlaceName): an open project for a lot of geocoding and other geographical stuff.
 With their complicated limit system, we have 10,000 requests / day.
 But no restriction about the way we use them if we give credit to GeoNames when using data or web services with a link or another reference to GeoNames!
 [See GeoNames Terms and Conditions](http://www.geonames.org/export/)